-4. If your grandfather or grandmother owned a farm in Utah today and passed away, would you sell their farm?
-If you would, why, and to whom would you sell it?
-If not, why not, and what would you do with it?

-5. Mark the historical events that affected each family by placing a C for the Cox family and a G for the Gossner family next to each event the family would have encountered.
-If both families were affected by the event, place a C and G on the space provided.
+4. If your grandfather or grandmother owned a farm in farm?
+If you would, why, and to whom would you se 5.
+Mark the historical events that affected each family be a Gossner family next to each event the family would be the event, place a $C$ and $G$ on the space provided.
 Traveled by car to a new farm location.
 Herded sheep.
 Farmed during WWII.
 Sold milk to troops overseas.
 Purchased their family's first car in 1935.
 Had a garden.
 Acquired land through homestead claims.
 Sold products out of state.
 Farmed with livestock but also had other income.
 Passed the farm business down to other family members.
 Family took a summer vacation.
 Had a larger family.
 Farmed for self-sufficiency.
 Employed more than family members.
 Owned cows and sold milk.
 Milked cows by hand.
 Had a variety of farm animals.
 EPA rules affected this family.
 Started two cheese companies.
 Lived in a tent for a short time.
 Lived in a region where the population was growing.
 Operated their Utah farm during the depression of the 1930s.